Coffee cups and fertilizer make Syrian rebel weapons

 He said he learnt his trade from the Internet.

-"We are very short on proper explosive so we use a mix of fertilizer to make the rest," he added, walking round his factory at night to avoid drawing attention from neighboring farmers.
+"We are very short on proper explosive so we use a mix of fertilizer to make the rest," he added, walking round his factory at night to avoid drawing attention from neighbouring farmers.

 As a bomb-maker, Abu Ghagan is quiet and careful - he knows the army would pay good money to get the coordinates of a bomb factory so they can send their bomber jets.